mattermost/desktop/docs/setup.md

    A new directory should be created on your Mac.

-3. Go to `/electron-mattermost...` directory and right-click on `electron-mattermost` package and select "Open"
+3. Go to `/mattermost-desktop...` directory and right-click on `Mattermost` package and select "Open"

    If you see a dialog to confirm the application, select "Open".

-   You should see a new application called **electron-mattermost** open.
+   You should see a new application called **Mattermost Desktop** open.

-4. Click `electron-mattermost` from the menu at the top of the screen, then click `Settings`
+4. Click `Mattermost` from the menu at the top of the screen, then click `Settings`

 5. For each Mattermost team you'd like to use, enter its **Name** and **URL** then click **Add**